slightlyoff/local_font_access/README.md

 ### Privacy and Security Considerations

-On the surface, the `local-fonts` permission appears to provide a highly fingerprintable surface.
-UAs are free to break this contract and return only those fonts which they wish to.
+The `local-fonts` permission appears to provide a highly fingerprintable surface.
+However, UAs are free to return anything they like.

-For example, the Tor Browser (or Brave) may choose to only ever provide a globally harmonized set of default fonts built into the browser rather than reflect any expanded knowledge about the local device to web content.
+For example, the Tor Browser or Brave may choose to only provide a set of default fonts built into the browser.
 Similarly, UAs are not required to provide table data exactly as it appears on disk.
-Chrome, e.g., will only provide access to table data after sanitization via OTS and will fail to reflect certain tables entirely to mitigate attacks against content and the browser.
+Chrome, e.g., will only provide access to table data after sanitization via [OTS](https://github.com/khaledhosny/ots) and will fail to reflect certain tables entirely.

 ## Considered alternatives